proplot-dev/proplot/docs/showcase5.rst

    folder.
 A great way to save colormaps to this folder is using the `~proplot.colortools.Colormap` constructor function.
 See :ref:`On-the-fly colormaps` for details.
--  Original matplotlib maps, created by the matplotlib team.
+-  Original matplotlib and seaborn colormaps.
--  New ProPlot maps belonging to the `~proplot.colortools.PerceptuallyUniformColormap` class.
+-  ProPlot maps belonging to the `~proplot.colortools.PerceptuallyUniformColormap` class.
 See the :ref:`Perceptually uniform colormaps` section.
--  `ColorBrewer <http://colorbrewer2.org/>`__ colormaps.
-These are
+-  `ColorBrewer <http://colorbrewer2.org/>`__ maps, included with
-   included with matplotlib by default.
+   matplotlib by default.
--  Miscellaneous colormaps from various sources.
 -  `cmOcean <https://matplotlib.org/cmocean/>`__ colormaps, originally
    intended for oceanographic visualizations but useful for all scientific fields.
+-  Miscellaneous diverging colormaps.
 -  Maps from the
    `SciVisColor <https://sciviscolor.org/home/colormoves/>`__ online
    interactive tool.
 There are so many of these maps because they are